 - Mastiff, American Bondogge Mastiff, Neapolitan Mastiff;

 - Presa Canario (Dogo Canario, Canary Dog, Peroo Basto, Verdino);

 - Siberian Husky;

 - any dog that is a mix of an ineligible dog breed

 Three other companies simply didn’t offer coverage for homeowners who had these breeds, and one company required applicants to go through “further review” prior to offering coverage.
 Naturally, dog owners were not pleased.
 So much so, that the Maryland Insurance Administration received complaints from people who were denied coverage as a result of their dog’s breed.
-This prompted the Legislature to actually do something.
-In 2013, the legislature passed a law forcing insurance companies to let potential and current policy-holders know about any “specific breed” discrimination in their policies.
+This prompted the General Assembly to actually do something.
+In 2013, the Maryland Legislature passed a law forcing insurance companies to let potential and current policy-holders know about any “specific breed” discrimination in their policies.

 Insurance companies started to give a little in 2013.
 Breed-specific discrimination was relaxed a bit, with fewer companies refusing to insure homeowners with “blacklisted” dogs, showing a trend away from this practice.
 Considering that Maryland did away with breed-specific liability, this makes sense.
 And before doing so, Maryland canvassed other states with similar laws to get a feel for the impact of breed-neutral liability on homeowner’s insurance.
 Only one state said that they specifically prohibit insurance companies from blacklisting certain types of dogs, while the rest let it happen.